 Children and the Arts

-Working within the arts team are professionals in arts education, enabling and setting up projects, working with artists, advising schools and organising bespoke training.
+Working within The Arts Development Company are professionals in arts education, enabling and setting up projects, working with artists, advising schools and organising bespoke training.

 "...Expressive arts is a key route through which children develop language and physical skills."
 Dame Clare Tickell report 2011: The Early Years: foundations for life, health and learning.